 The Aran Islands of Inismor, Inismeáin & Inis Óirr are located thirty miles out in the Atlantic Ocean off the West coast of Galway, Ireland.

-They're part of the Gaeltacht region & Gaeilge - the native Irish language is the main language spoken by the islanders.
+They're part of the Gaeltacht region & Gaeilge - the native Irish language is the main language spoken by islanders.

-There remain many stone forts including Dún Chonchúir, castles & ancient ruins of defensive installations, evidence of the islands' historical role in protecting the mainland.
-Our photographs are of Inismeain, the middle of the 3 islands.
+There remain many stone forts including Dún Chonchúir, castles & ancient ruins of defensive installations.
+Dating from the Bronze Age between 1500BC-500BC & Iron Age 500BC-500AD, they provide evidence of the islands' historical role in protecting the mainland.

 |